Do Guinea Pigs Bite? And How Hard Can They Bite?

-The main difference is that guinea pigs will often give a warning nip, and hamsters will go straight for the hard bite with no second chances.
+The main difference is that guinea pigs will often give a warning nip, and hamsters will go straight for the hard bite right away.

 With that said, guinea pigs are undoubtedly capable of biting just as hard if they want to.
 In most cases, they prefer to run away first and bite if all else fails.

 A hamster can also make a great pet, as long as you can meet and handle them a bit before bringing them home.
 I’ve had two other hamsters who were very sweet and wouldn’t hurt a fly.
 Hamsters don’t live as long, so they sometimes make better pets for kids or other people who don’t want as long of a commitment.

 They are also not as big or messy as guinea pigs, so their cage is a lot easier to clean.
 Guinea pigs are awake during the day, however, and usually are easier to handle than hamsters.